sandialabs/clif/docs/source/tutorials/getting_started.rst

 Getting started
 ===============

-The repo is on cee-gitlab and will soon be migrated to gitlab-ex.
-But for now, to clone the repo simple type
+The repo is now on gitlab-ex.
+You download from here ``https://gitlab-ex.sandia.gov/kchowdh/clif`` or simply cloning the repo

 ::

-   git clone git@cee-gitlab.sandia.gov:kchowdh/clif.git
+   git clone git@gitlab-ex.sandia.gov:kchowdh/clif.git

-After cloning the repo, simply cd into the source folder and run
+Then, cd into the source folder and install:

 ::